drug-design/course/docs/chapters/ligand-based-approaches.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-&beta;-adrenergic agents having a phenethanolamine moiety are chemically related to the natural hormones adrenaline and nor-adrenaline.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/aromatic-ring-position-isomers-beta-adrenergic-drugs-0c609c46'><i class='fa fa-play' aria-hidden='true'></i></button>&beta;-adrenergic agents having a phenethanolamine moiety are chemically related to the natural hormones adrenaline and nor-adrenaline.
 It has been observed that small structural changes such as the modification of the substitution of the aromatic ring can transform an antagonist into an agonist and vice versa.
 The following example shows that moving the sulfonamide group from meta to para changed an agonist into an antagonist.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.